Explore the paranormal at the historic Cohen Bray House,

 There's also a snack break, where everyone can chat and share experiences.

 Ghostly activity during previous investigations includes "shadow people," footsteps, knocking, tugged-at clothing, electromagnetic field disturbances, and plentiful Electronic Voice Phenomena.

-Space is limited, and you must be at least 18 to attend.
+Space is limited to 10 people only, and you must be at least 18 to attend.

 Cost: $50 per person.
-All proceeds benefit the Cohen Bray House.
+All proceeds benefit the 501(c)3 Victorian Preservation Center of Oakland- Cohen Bray House.

 What to bring: A digital recorder, a digital camera, EMF detector or other ghost hunting equipment and observational skills.